 While not an actual mountain town, Santa’s Workshop and North Pole park, just outside of Colorado Springs, is a popular destination, for the entire family during the holiday season.
 The North Pole (well at least Colorado’s version) sits atop the mountainside in quaint Cascade, at the base of Pikes Peak.

-Beyond the beautiful scenery that surrounds the North Pole, visitors can ride an antique carousel, a mini train, scream out loud on the Candy Cane Coaster, watch magic shows and much more.
+Beyond the beautiful scenery that surrounds the North Pole, visitors can ride an antique carousel, or a mini train, scream out loud on the Candy Cane Coaster, watch magic shows, and much more.
 But no trip to the North Pole would be complete without a visit to see Santa Claus.
-Snap a photo with the man himself, Mrs. Claus and of course all his littler helpers for a Christmas to remember.
+Snap a photo with the man himself, Mrs. Claus, and of course all his little helpers for a Christmas to remember.

 Christmas in Durango is truly a magical time.
 Throughout the entire month of December, the town offers a variety of activities to get you in the holiday spirit, from singing with Santa and the downtown Christmas tree lighting to the holiday arts and crafts fair and old-fashioned Christmas Bazaar.

 Are you dreaming of a white Christmas?
 Then head to the Roaring Fork Valley!
 Aspen any time of the year is wonderful but during the holiday season, it is particularly spectacular.
-In celebration of the most wonderful time of the year, the town celebrates in style with their 12 days of Christmas event.
+In celebration of the most wonderful time of the year, the town celebrates in style with its various events around town.

 Who wouldn’t want to see Christmas Mountain?
 Well, you can, in Salida.
 The town’s centerpiece, “S” mountain, a.k.a.
 Tenderfoot Mountain lights up during the holiday season with a large Christmas tree-shaped figure made out of 4,500 brightly-colored lights, sitting 750 feet tall!